What Is Mucormycosis and How Does It Affect You?

 - Usage of injectable drugs

-- Deferoxamine is a drug that used to treat many types of cancer (Desferal)
+- Deferoxamine is a drug that is used to treat many types of Cancer (Desferal)

 - Malnutrition is a problem that many people face.